 BRRRR Method Vs. Conventional

-On the other hand, the conventional method of real estate investment involves purchasing properties with the intention of holding them long-term for rental income or appreciation.
-This method is more traditional and requires a longer-term outlook.
-Investors using the conventional method focus on finding properties in desirable locations, conducting thorough due diligence, and ensuring that the property will generate positive cash flow over time.
+The conventional method takes a different approach.
+You purchase properties with the intention of holding them long-term for rental income or appreciation.
+It’s a steadier path that rewards patience.
+Investors using this strategy focus on finding quality properties in desirable locations, running thorough due diligence, and making sure the numbers support positive cash flow for years ahead.

 Real estate investment portfolio examples and templates